Sustainable Development, Circular Economy and Environmental Issues: Striving to Create a Better World

 The CERIEC: A space for researchers and engineering students to conduct experiments

 The Center for Intersectoral Studies and Research on the Circular Economy (CERIEC) provides a space for researchers and engineering students to conduct experiments, particularly in the area of innovations designed to maximize benefits for economic actors, governments and civil society.
 Certain priority sectors or business strategies will be deployed in "circular economy living labs".
 Based on the model of living labs, these labs are developed and managed via an ecosystem approach involving all stakeholders.

 The Québec Circular Economy Research Network

-The Québec Circular Economy Research Network (RRECQ), led by four co-directors (ÉTS, HEC Montréal, Université Laval and Polytechnique Montréal), includes more than 100 researchers from some 20 establishments.
+The Québec Circular Economy Research Network (RRECQ), led by four co-directors (ÉTS, HEC Montréal, Université Laval and Polytechnique Montréal), brings together over 200 researchers from some twenty institutions in Quebec and other international institutions.
 It provides an environment that promotes the development of both social and technological knowledge and innovation and assumes the role of facilitator, promoting the networking, advancement and transfer of knowledge.

 An Overview of the Québec Clean Technologies Sector

 Innovations that have a favourable impact on the environment are called clean technologies.
 In Quebec, this is an emerging sector: Companies in the domain are generally small in size and the innovations they design are often in the pre-commercialization phase.
 They must therefore adapt and refine their products in order to satisfy their target markets.

 As this is a new area, there would be great added value in creating demonstration platforms to validate and quantify the environmental benefits and economic resources of these technologies under realistic conditions.
 Companies could then demonstrate the capabilities of their products to potential customers while the universities could use them to train their students.